Timothy Abbott Conrad: Biography

 As one of the New York state geologists he prepared the geological report for 1837.
 He was paleontologist of the New York Geological Survey from 1838 until 1841, and wrote the annual reports in that department.
 He also made the reports of paleontological discoveries in the Pacific Railroad Survey and the Mexican Boundary Survey.

 He defended the theory of periodical refrigeration, and suggested that the Mississippi depression was the consequence of the upheaval of the Appalachians and the later elevation of the area of the Rocky Mountains.
 A list of his scientific papers is given in the catalogue of the Royal Society of England.
 The American Philosophical Society elected Conrad to Membership in 1865 for his contributions to science.

+Conrad is colloquially known as the "Father of Coastal Plain Geology", having named nearly 1000 Cenozoic species in the region.
+He is characterized as a "shy, almost reclusive, moody, unhappy man, who rarely held any type of paid position for very long.
+His carelessness was notorious, and toward the end of his life he suffered from a loss of memory that finally caused him to give up work all together."